 Pancake Syrup FAQs

-Yes.
-Once fully cooled, transfer the syrup to an airtight container or jar and store in the fridge.
+Yes, once fully cooled, transfer the syrup to an airtight container or jar and store it in the fridge.

 Homemade pancake syrup lasts 1-2 months in the fridge.
-Store-bought closed syrups won’t spoil unless they aren’t stored in a cool, dark area (or there are major temperature fluctuations).
-Properly stored, store-bought pancake syrup generally stays at best quality anywhere from 18-24 months.
+Store-bought syrups, when stored in a cool, dark place, stay fresh for 18-24 months.

 Nope!
-Maple syrup is made from actual maple tree sap that has been boiled down to concentrate the sugars, while pancake syrup is made from store-bought ingredients!
+Maple syrup is made from boiled-down maple tree sap, while pancake syrup is made from store-bought ingredients.

 Overhead image of Pancake Syrup being poured over the pancakes